Dates: May 6 – June 2

 Note: This class can be taken as a stand-alone course or as a follow-up to Backward Design for Information Literacy Education.
 While background knowledge of backward design will be beneficial, it is not necessary in order to learn and fully engage in this course.
 Those with more knowledge of backward design will benefit from the opportunity to focus more intently on the scaffolding process.

-In brief: Educators frequently emphasize the importance of instructional scaffolding, a thoughtful process of creating learning experiences that enable students to build on prior knowledge and to progressively strengthen their understandings and abilities.
-Whether designing a single class session, a series of class sessions, an assignment, an online learning object, or a credit course, scaffolding is a powerful technique that informs the entire instructional design process.
+In brief: Educators and instructional designers frequently emphasize the importance of scaffolding, through which learning supports are developed and later removed in order to help students build on prior learning, progressively strengthen their understandings and abilities, and ultimately to be more self-directed learners.
+Whether a teacher is designing a single class session, a series of class sessions, an assignment, an online learning object, or a credit course, scaffolding is a powerful technique that informs the entire instructional design process.
 Often, however, it does not receive the attention that it deserves.
 In this 4-week course participants will learn about various scaffolding techniques and will apply these to developing or revising an instruction plan of their choice.

 - Week 1: Foundations in Scaffolding: Theory, Principles, & Techniques